stuertz/pybunqexport/README.md

 Also in the bunq forums, no one seemed to have a solution (https://together.bunq.com/d/24026-lexware-quicken-finanzmanager-import-from-bunq)

-So i decided to implement a simple csv export with python and the bunq api.
+So I decided to implement a simple csv export with python and the bunq api.